 Philippine MBBS Education Pattern

-The Philippine MBBS education is patterned by the American system where English is the medium of instruction.
-The Philippine literature in English that was vastly influenced by American forces appeased the Filipinos and instilled in them the ideals of universality, practicality, and democracy.
-Today, hundreds of U.S. educators are involved in the process of lending, sometimes transplanting educational policies and practices in Philippines.
-Whether both systems have strengths and weakness, it is up to the MBBS College administrators and educators to decide which one to adapt.
+The Philippine MBBS education is patterned by the US education system where English is the medium of instruction.
+The Philippine literature in English that was hugely influenced by American forces appeased the Filipinos and inspired them through the ideals of practicality, universality and democracy.
+Today, hundreds of educators from U.S. are involved in the process of lending, sometimes, transferring educational practices and policies in Philippines.
+Whether both systems have strengths and weakness, it is up to the medical college administrators and educators to decide which one to adapt.

 Philippine Higher Education’s Official Language:

-The Filipino language has evolved by borrowing words, frequently Spanish (as Spain colonized us for 300+ years) and more recently English.
-A native Spanish/English speaker might be able to follow parts of the conversation.
+The Filipino language has evolved by borrowing Spanish words, and then English.
+A native English/Spanish speaker might be able to understand and follow parts of the conversation.
 We simply “tagalize” the word.
-We say serbesa (cerveza) or beer, taksi for taxi, iskul for school, kompyuter for computer, tutpeyst for toothpaste.
+We say taksi for taxi, serbesa (cerveza) for beer, iskul for school, tutpeyst for toothpaste, kompyuter for computer.

 Language for Foreign Students: